KobeVK/containerized-web-site/README.md

 # Deployment
 To deploy development enviornemt:
-1. Login to jenkins in http://13.38.117.100:8080/job/versatile-app-build-test-deploy/
+1. Login to jenkins in http://xxxxxxxx:8080/job/deploy-ci/
-2. Go to versatile-app-build-test-deploy job
+2. Go to deploy-ci job
 3. Press on your development branch
 4. Build with Parameters
 5. set Region and 'build'